mattvenn/minecraft-pi/traffic_lights/traffic.md

 ## Creating blocks

-You need the usual libraries at the start of your program:
+You need to import the Minecraft library and setup the `handle`:

 ~~~ { .python }
 import mcpi.minecraft as minecraft